amblelabs/ait-wiki/content/faq.md

       *   [AWT](https://discord.gg/pR4H948328)

-      You can find the other addons in the addons channel on our official AmbleLabs discord server (make sure to get the AIT role first in `Channels & Roles` first however).
+      You can find the other addons in the addons channel on teh AmbleLabs discord server (make sure to get the AIT role first in `Channels & Roles`).
   - _type: text
     alt: "What do I choose: datapack or mod for making an addon for AIT?"
     value: >-
       #### Q: What do I choose: datapack or mod for making an addon for AIT?

-      A: Depends.
-If you just want to add interiors, desktops, exterior and console variants, custom tardis names and etc then you're free to choose "datapack" as your option.
+      A: If you just want to add interiors, desktops, exterior and console variants, custom TARDIS names and etc., then feel free to create a datapack.
 Otherwise, making a mod is recommended.
-And yes, you can use a datapack inside a mod.
+You can also use a datapack inside a mod.
   - _type: text
     alt: How do I make a mod addon?
     value: >-